Shadorain/Shadorain.github.io/blog/Security/MemLabs/MEM_Lab1.md

-Now that we have our profile, its time to see what processes are running on this machine, the main ones I'm looking for are `cmd.exe` (Windows Command Prompt), `explorer.exe` (Internet Explorer) to see if there are any browser cache files, and something to do with drawing, not exactly sure what that will look like yet, maybe `paint.exe`?
+Now that we have our profile, its time to see what processes are running on this machine, the main ones I'm looking for are `cmd.exe` (Windows Command Prompt), `explorer.exe` (File Explorer) to see if there are any browser cache files, and something to do with drawing, not exactly sure what that will look like yet, maybe `paint.exe`?
 Lets start with using the famous and handy `pslist` plugin in
 volatility: